lucashorsman/lucashorsman.github.io/projects/spotipyLikedGenerator.md

 # Credential Requirements and Spotipy Library Usage
 To use this script, users need to have Spotify API credentials, including a client ID and client secret, which can be obtained by creating a Spotify Developer account.
 The script utilizes the Spotipy library to interact with the Spotify API and prompt users for necessary information.

-Overall, the "Spotify Liked Artist Playlist Generator" simplifies the process of creating personalized playlists based on your favorite artists, providing a more tailored and enjoyable listening experience on Spotify.
+Overall, the script simplifies the process of creating personalized playlists based on your favorite artists, providing a more tailored and enjoyable listening experience on Spotify.
 <pre>
 </pre>

 <hr>

-Source: <a href="https://github.com/lucashorsman/SpinitronPlaylistGenerator"><i class="large github icon "></i>lucashorsman/SpinitronPlaylistGenerator</a>
+Source: <a href="https://github.com/lucashorsman/Spotify-Liked-Artist-Playlist-Generator"><i class="large github icon "></i>lucashorsman/LikedSongGenerator</a>